MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-client-faq.md

 ## Web client

-### Which browsers does the web client support?
+### Which browsers can I use?

 The web client supports Edge, Internet Explorer 11, and Google Chrome.

-### What devices does the web client support?
+### What PCs can I use to access the web client?

-The web client supports desktop PCs like Windows, Mac, Linux, or Chromebook.
+The web client supports Windows, Mac, Linux, and Chromebook.
+Mobile devices are not supported at this time.

 ### Can I use the web client in a Remote Desktop deployment without a gateway?